Students learn advanced visual and performing arts skills under the guidance of professional artists.

 Creative Writing, Illustration and SCRIPT WRITING

-Students who want to dive deeper can add on either a Bookbinding or Screenwriting class.
-Bookbinding introduces simple sewing to create unique covers and hand-bound books or journals.
-Screenwriting focuses on formatting and shaping stories for the screen, making it a great fit for anyone interested in Film Camp or turning their script into a short film.
+Students will select from bookbinding, screenwriting and illustration classes.
+Bookbinding introduces simple sewing techniques to create hand-bound books and custom covers.
+Screenwriting focuses on shaping stories for the screen and learning basic script formatting, making it a great option for students interested in Film Camp or adapting their story into a short film.

-At the end of the session, families are invited to a book reading and art showcase where students present their creations.
+At the end of the session, families are invited to a book reading and art showcase where students share their stories and celebrate their work together.

 Film & culinary arts